objy-org/platform/README.md

 # SPOO - Single Point of Object

-A framework that uses dynamic, behaviour-driven objects to build apps, backends, platforms.
+A framework for building domain-specific platforms

 ## Table of Contents